ANALYSIS-Putin's Ukraine gambit seen as part of play for new Biden summit | Politics

 For years, Moscow's red line was preventing Ukraine from achieving its ambition to join the NATO alliance, still widely seen as a long way off.
 But Frolov said other forms of Western support for Kyiv meant Moscow now has new concerns.
 U.S. supplies of anti-tank missiles and ammunition, British help for Ukraine's Navy, and Turkish sales of strike drones to Ukraine have all irked the Kremlin.

 "Russia's red lines have shifted: it is no longer Ukraine in NATO that is a red line, but NATO in Ukraine that is a new red line," Frolov said.
 Kortunov said Russia wanted a new European security architecture where no decisions that might affect Russia's security would be taken without it.
-(Editing by Peter Graff)
+(Additional reporting by Steve Holland and Simon Lewis in Washington Editing by Peter Graff)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)